On Controlling Devices with Your Mind - Part I

 My journey exploring the science behind mind-matter interaction.

-In this members-only article (free signup), I'll walk you through my research with a system inspired by concepts outlined in US Patent 5,830,064 that potentially demonstrates how consciousness might influence physical systems.
+I'll walk you through my research with a system inspired by concepts outlined in US Patent 5,830,064 that potentially demonstrates how consciousness might influence physical systems.
 I'll explain the principles behind the setup and share the surprising results from my testing.

 This is the first article in the series.
 Check out the second insiders-only installment for my complete research notes, including detailed hardware configuration, software implementation approach, and access to my experimental code to conduct your own investigations into this enigmatic topic.